LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 Now, close your terminal and try to access your service again.
 You will be greeted with a nice little error message.
 Take a second to ponder why this is, what this means for our server, and how we should think about running our server on EC2 instance.

 Let's tackle the *why* first.
-Our server is having seperation anxiety.
-Without us, it is a useless, nervous, wreck.
+Our server is having separation-anxiety.
+Without us, it is a useless, nervous wreck.
 We can go about this in a couple of ways.
 The first would be to start it up in the background as a service.
 This is great because it can go about its day without any oversight.
-We just need to hit start and walkaway.
+We just need to hit start and walk away.

 As good as this seems, it has one major issue.
 What if our server trips on a rock and scrapes its knee or loses its wallet during a heavy night of drinking?
 Our server does not have any life experience or any way to learn from life experiences.
 So, we need a process manager.

 A process manager will restart our server after a crash, perform git pull requests when there is a newer version of our service, run scripts before starting the server, and so much more!
 The process manager will be like a nanny for our server.
-Our server may still get some seperation-anxiety from time to time and need some new lessons from time to time but our nanny, the process manager, will be good enough 99% of the time.
+Our server may still get some separation-anxiety  from time to time and need some new lessons from time to time but our nanny, the process manager, will be good enough 99% of the time.

 I guess we tackled the *what* and *how* questions with that absurd analogy.
 So, let's dive into the process manager.
 For this guide, we will be using [PM2](https://pm2.io/doc/en/runtime/overview/?utm_source=pm2&utm_medium=website&utm_campaign=rebranding).
 There are plenty of good alternatives, such as [Strong Loop](https://strong-pm.io/) and [Forever](https://github.com/foreversd/forever).
-Do your own research and find the process manager this fits your needs.
+Do your own research and find the process manager that fits your needs.

 1. To get started with PM2, SSH back into your instance and run `npm install pm2 -g`
 2. Then navigate to the root level of your directory and run `pm2 start <thePathAndNameOfYourServerFile>`.
 If all goes well, you will see something like this,